fbertos/atlax360-hi-exercise/README.md

   - The DDL CREATE INDEX sentences of any index potentially needed
   - A new public GIT repository for the Python solution provided

-Please notice we should discard any item when their last version, and only the last version, is disabled.
+Please notice we should discard any item when their latest version is disabled.

 If you did your exercise correctly, the resulting CSV file should have 9.514 total rows (header included).